mbabynames search ✿

 Tyler Dean

-"noble and strong" (Tyler) meets "valley" (Dean).
+"tile maker" (Tyler) meets "valley" (Dean).
 The combination reads as complete.
 Neither name overshadows the other.
 Dean (1 syllable) provides a firm close after the longer Tyler.

 Tyler Scott